viorble/Lecture-Database/ch03_relational_database_model.md

   - The attribute X whose value determines another is called the **determinant** or the key
   - The attribute Y whose value is determined by the other is called the **dependent**

----
 # Example 1 of Functional Dependence
 ![bg right:40% w:400 example of FD](files/image/functional_dependency_example.png)

 - Whenever two rows in this table having the same StudentID, they also necessarily have the same Semester values.
-This basic fact can be expressed by a functional dependency: **StudentID → Semester**.
+This basic fact can be expressed by a <span class="blue-text">functional dependency</span>: **StudentID → Semester**.
 - If a row was added where the student had a different value of semester, then the functional dependency FD would no longer exist.
 This means that the FD is implied by the data as it is possible to be destroyed.

----
 # Example 2 of Functional Dependence
 ![bg right:50% w:600 FD in textbook](restricted/CFig03_01.jpg)
 - STU_NUM → STU_LNAME